boostup/react-semantic-ui-kit/README.md

 **[tbd]** _To be developped_

 ### Documentation
  - Write the requirements for each component
  - Write the ```api.md```  for each component

+### Testing
+ - Write tests

+### Continuous Integration
+ - Integrate this repo with Travis

+### Interactive Component Catalog
- - Create a catalog to display the UI components using [Catalog.style](https://www.catalog.style/try) where UI components will be rendered and interactive.
+ - Create a catalog to display the UI components using [Catalog.style](https://www.catalog.style/try) where the UI components will be interactive and documented.
  - [Publish package to NPM registry ](https://codeburst.io/how-to-create-and-publish-your-first-node-js-module-444e7585b738)